andrascii/cpprobotparser/README.md

 ## How to determine which URLs are allowed?

-The library is exported [`RobotsTxtRules`](https://github.com/andrascii/cpprobotparser/blob/master/include/robots_txt_rules.h)
+The library is exported [`RobotsTxtRules`](https://github.com/andrascii/cpprobotparser/blob/master/include/robots_txt_rules.h).
-Below is the example of using `RobotsTxtRules`
+Below is the example of using `RobotsTxtRules`.

 ### Example